Split (2016 American film)

-Split is a 2016 American psychological thriller film written, directed and produced by M. Night Shyamalan, and starring James McAvoy, Anya Taylor-Joy, and Betty Buckley.
+Split is a 2016 (Note: While the film theatrically released in 2017, Wikipedia uses premiere dates, which in this case is 2016.)
+American psychological thriller film written, directed and produced by M. Night Shyamalan, and starring James McAvoy, Anya Taylor-Joy, and Betty Buckley.
 It is the second installment in the Unbreakable trilogy and a "stealth sequel" to Unbreakable (2000).
 The film follows a man with dissociative identity disorder who kidnaps and imprisons three teenage girls in an isolated underground facility.

 Principal photography began on November 11, 2015, in Philadelphia, Pennsylvania.
 The film premiered at Fantastic Fest on September 26, 2016, and was released in the United States on January 20, 2017.
 Unlike its predecessor, the film was distributed by Universal Pictures instead of Touchstone Pictures, which went defunct in 2016.
 It received generally positive reviews; critics highly praised McAvoy's performance, and welcomed Shyamalan's direction, although some mental health advocates criticized the film for its stigmatization of mental illness.
 Split was a commercial success, grossing $278 million worldwide on a budget of $9 million, becoming Blumhouse Productions' highest-grossing film until 2023 when Five Nights at Freddy's overtook it.
 The 2019 film Glass, which combined the casts and characters of both previous films, concluded the trilogy.

 Plot

-Just outside Philadelphia, three teenage girls — Claire, Marcia, and Casey — are waiting in the car of Claire's father to be driven home from a birthday party.
+Just outside Philadelphia, three teenage girls — friends Claire and Marcia, and their classmate Casey — are waiting in the car of Claire's father to be driven home from her birthday party.
 They are kidnapped by a man, who imprisons them in an underground lair.
 It becomes clear that this man has dissociative identity disorder (DID) rooted in his history of childhood abuse and abandonment.
 The man has been living with his 23 distinct identities ("alters") for several years with help from his therapist, Dr. Karen Fletcher, who is pleased that the man has been able to hold down a good job.
-One of these personas "Barry" has been in control of deciding which personalities get to control the man's body; lately he has not allowed two others, "Dennis" and "Patricia", to have a turn due to the former's tendency to harass young women and the latter's belief in a mysterious 24th yet-to-manifest alter called "The Beast" who plans to rid the world of the "impure"—those who have not suffered.
+One of these personas, "Barry", has been in control of deciding which personalities get to control the man's body; lately he has not allowed two others, "Dennis" and "Patricia", to have a turn due to the former's tendency to harass young women and the latter's belief in a mysterious 24th yet-to-manifest alter called "The Beast" who plans to rid the world of the "impure"—those who have not suffered.

 The captives meet "Patricia," who protects them from "Dennis" to save them for "The Beast," and a 9-year-old boy alter named "Hedwig," whom "Patricia" and "Dennis" manipulate to shut out the other alters.
 Through a series of flash-backs, it is revealed that Casey herself is a survivor of childhood sexual abuse.
 She attempts to psychologically manipulate the various alters to gain opportunities for escape.
 The captives make several escape attempts: one by climbing through an air vent, one by attacking the man with a chair, and one by finding a walkie-talkie and calling for help.
 The man punishes them for their failed escape attempts by locking them in separate rooms.